Services and information

 Ciguatera is a food-borne disease caused by eating tropical or sub-tropical fish contaminated with ciguatoxin.

-Dengue fever is the most common viral disease spread to humans by mosquitoes.
-It can cause severe flu-like symptoms.
+Dengue is the most common viral disease spread to humans by mosquitoes, causing severe flu-like symptoms.
 In some cases, it leads to dengue haemorrhagic fever, which can be fatal.

 The hepatitis A virus attacks the liver and can cause mild to severe illness.
 Hepatitis A is common in developing countries and is generally associated with poor sanitation and poor hygiene.